Use websites instead of virtual directories in IIS

 Virtual directories and applications have similar functions in IIS.
 Both terms are sometimes used interchangeably.

-Virtual directories and applications have been separate objects since IIS 7.
+Virtual directories and applications have only been separate objects since IIS 7.

-Detailed information on this can be found under the following link: Understanding Sites, Applications, and Virtual Directories on IIS 7
+You can find detailed information on this under the following link: Understanding Sites, Applications, and Virtual Directories on IIS 7

 In the following sections, the term virtual directory is used.
 In the narrower sense, it refers to applications.
 These are represented by the following icon in IIS: